-Your Personal Statement for Medicine should be structured so that it covers three key elements:
+Your Medicine Personal Statement structure should cover three key elements:

-There are two common ways that people choose to show motivation when writing a Personal Statement for Medicine:
+There are two common ways that people typically choose to show their motivation to study Medicine when writing a Medicine Personal Statement:

 Both of these are acceptable motivations – but you need to find a way to be unique.